-To celebrate the Princess of Wales' (then known as the Duchess of Cambridge) 8th wedding anniversary in 2019, Queen Elizabeth made her a Dame Grand Cross of the Royal Victorian Order - the highest honour she can bestow.
+To celebrate Princess Kate's 8th wedding anniversary in 2019, Queen Elizabeth made her a Dame Grand Cross of the Royal Victorian Order - the highest honour she can bestow.
 But what exactly does it mean?

 Well, awards under the Royal Victorian Order are made personally by the Queen or King, for services to the sovereign.
 Buckingham Palace made the announcement in April 2019.

 Her Royal Highness The Duchess of Cambridge has been appointed Dame Grand Cross of the Royal Victorian Order, for services to the Sovereign.— The Royal Family (@RoyalFamily) April 29, 2019

 What is the Royal Victorian Order?